 2. Gel infusion and its actual cooling contribution

 The gel beads in the Eden’s foam do carry heat away from the contact surface through conduction.
 That is a real mechanism, not marketing language.
-Memory foam without gel infusion has relatively low thermal conductivity it warms near body temperature and holds that heat against the scalp.
+Memory foam without gel infusion has relatively low thermal conductivity.
+It warms near body temperature and holds that heat against the scalp.
 Gel infusion increases the thermal conductivity of the foam, drawing heat into the fill faster and distributing it more broadly.

 The practical limit of this mechanism: gel infusion slows heat buildup; it does not eliminate it.
 Mattress Nerd’s testers noted the Eden can still sleep warm for people in hot climates or with higher-than-average body heat output.
 The gel effect is most useful for average-temperature sleepers who notice their current pillow warming over the course of the night.
+It is not a substitute for the structural airflow of an open-cell latex or polymer-grid pillow like the Purple Harmony.

 3. The gusset